No one likes feeling alone, right? It sucks!

 It’s about having real conversations face to face and talking through stuff, no matter what it is.
 Feeling the emotion at that moment, looking into someone else’s eyes and being present in that conversation with another human.

 We need and long for connection, real connection.
 No matter what some of us may say to ourselves, we all want to be part of something, part of a tribe and we all want to be wanted too.

 This is why looking at the quality of the connections we create and the relationships we build from these is so important, for not only our mental wellbeing, but to combat loneliness too.

 It’s not the cure

 I’m not a doctor or health professional and don’t play one on the internet, these are just my views and opinions so take what you wish from them.

 What I will say, is that just tackling connection and relationships alone is not a cure for anxiety and depression, far from it.
 These problems are far more complex than this oversimplification that I’m talking through here.

 Yet, what investing in building meaningful connections and real relationships can do, is form part of a toolkit of resources that could help manage the monkey mind to enable a more fulfilling life for us all.

-Your phone isn’t making you have shit connections with others, our brains and the way we engage with the world is doing that for us, technology is just a tool we use to facilitate this.
+Your phone isn’t making you have shit connections with others.
+Our brains and the way we engage with the world are doing that for us.
+Technology is just a tool we use to facilitate this.

 So what can we do…..